 Preventing EEE for Everyone

 There is a recommended vaccine for EEE in horses.
 Unfortunately, there is currently no EEE vaccine for humans.
 To protect you, your family and your horses, eliminating mosquitoes from your property and horse barn is a great way to lower your risks.
-Our traditional barrier spray eliminates 85-90% of mosquitoes on your property.
+Our traditional barrier treatment eliminates 85-90% of mosquitoes on your property.
 We also offer automatic mosquito misting systems, perfect for horse barns and stables; the system will eliminate more than 90% of mosquitoes consistently and constantly all season long.
 Call today; we’ll help you decide the best Worcester mosquito control method to meet your needs.